dcunited001/dcunited001.github.io/_posts/2015-02-25-workplace-bullying-part-three.md

 mad.
 They're mad that they didn't win.
 They're fucking sore losers.
 And they got their asses handed to them by an "autist."

+My favorite part though is watching these people squirm between a system of ethics that restricts them, though they *clearly* have no ethical restraints themselves.
+Or at least, that's true of the people doing the dirty work.
+It's hilarious how they artificially restrain themselves?
+Why stop there?
+Why not just go all out stazi?
+What's stopping them?

 ![Alice in Wonderland](/img/posts/2015-02-25-workplace-bullying-part-three/alice-in-wonderland.jpg)

 ### So that's it for Part Three